COVID-19 and UK Enforcement Authorities

 The Office of Financial Sanctions Implementation (OFSI) has recommended that queries are sent to the OFSI mailbox (OFSI@hmtreasury.gov.uk) with clear explanations of urgency.
 It has indicated that it will continue to operate as close to normal during the outbreak, although it has indicated that timescales will be longer (but that it will prioritise urgent and humanitarian cases).
 It is issuing lists detailing designations as normal and is progressing ongoing enforcement cases.

-The US Office of Foreign Assets Control (OFAC) has issued guidance on humanitarian aid and medical sales to Iran in response to COVID-19.
-See our separate publication (18 March) here.
+The US Office of Foreign Assets Control (OFAC) has stated that it will consider COVID-19-related challenges in determining the appropriate response to any breaches.
+See our separate guidance (20 April) here.
+OFAC has also issued guidance on humanitarian aid in response to COVID-19.
+See our separate publications (18 March) here and (17 April) here.

 On 23 March, the Prudential Regulation Authority (PRA) issued its first specific information in relation to COVID-19, publishing an information page setting out delays it will be prepared to accept in relation to Solvency II harmonised reporting (which mirrors statements made by the European Insurance and Occupational Pensions Authority).